What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 ESSENTIAL HIKING GEAR FOR HOT WEATHER

 Colorado summers heat up fast.
 The sun rises around 5:30 am and is pretty hot by 11.
-HIking clothes for summing include shorts and pants, long sleeves and tank tops.
-Knowing what to wear when hiking is like learning a new dance.
+Hiking clothes for summer include shorts and pants, long sleeves and tank tops.
+Knowing what to wear when hiking in Colorado is like learning a new dance.
 We’ve learned how to dress for a hike depends on the trail, the weather and elevation.
-Check all three before out head out.
+Check all three before heading out.
 Layers are key, as always, for dry climate hiking.

 Buff or Bandana